This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 See Universal Serial Bus.

-See USB flash drive.
+See flash drive.

 The attribute assigned to a direct access storage device (DASD) volume or system-managed tape volume that controls when the volume can be used to allocate new data sets.
 The use attributes for DASD volumes are public, private, and storage.
 The use attributes for system-managed tape volumes are scratch and private.
 See also scratch.